Syntax Guide

 Option operator

 The option operator sorts and limits API responses.
 That means, you can prevent an arbitrary order of your retrieved results.
 With this user-defined sorting, clients are able and responsible for requesting data in the order that fits their needs.
+Limit and cursor describe 2 pagination strategies and cannot be used together.
+The general form of the option operator string looks as follows:

 As an example, the option string could look like this: